photoprism/photoprism-docs/docs/user-guide/index.md

 We'll do our best to answer all your questions.
 In return, we ask you to [back us](../funding.md) on [Patreon](https://link.photoprism.app/patreon) or [GitHub Sponsors](https://link.photoprism.app/sponsors).
 Think of "free software" as in "free speech," not as in "free beer".
 Thank you!

 In exchange for their continued support, [sponsors](../funding.md) are also welcome to request direct technical [support via email](mailto:sponsors@photoprism.app).
-Please bear with us if we are unable to get back to you immediately.
+Please bear with us if we are unable to get back to you immediately due to the high volume of emails and contact requests we receive.

 !!! info ""
     **We kindly ask you not to report bugs via *GitHub Issues* unless you are certain to have found a fully reproducible and previously unreported issue that must be fixed directly in the app.**